Trump talks about reporters being shot and says he shouldn't have left White House after 2020 loss

 The vice president said she trusts the upcoming vote tally and urged voters, “in particular people who have not yet voted to not fall for this tactic, which I think includes, suggesting to people that if they vote, their vote won't matter.”

-Separately, the vice president tacitly acknowledged the significant population of Arab Americans in Michigan, and that community's voters who are angry at the Biden administration for its continuation of the U.S. alliance with Israel amid the Netanyahu government's war against Hamas in Gaza.

-“I have been very clear that the level of death of innocent Palestinians is unconscionable,” Harris told reporters Sunday after the church service.
-“We need to end the war, and we need to get the hostages out.
-And as president of the United States, I will do everything in my power to achieve that end.”

 Trump, for his part, acknowledged that he was sidestepping his usual approach with his conspiratorial speech.
-He repeatedly mentioned how he disregarded the advice of his aides, telling their side of the story in a mocking voice and insisting that he had to talk about election fraud.
+He repeatedly talked about disregarding the advice of his aides, repeating their feedback in a mocking voice and insisting that he had to talk about election fraud despite their objections.

-Co-campaign manager Susie Wiles, long credited with bringing order to Trump's often-chaotic political operation, watched the former president silently from off stage.

 Trump at one point suggested that he wouldn’t deliver this version of his speech again: “I hope you’ve enjoyed this,” he said, “because I’m only doing this one time.”